derekmborges/derekmborges/README.md

 ## I'm a Husband, Father, Developer, and Mentor!

-- 💻 I'm currently working as a Senior Full Stack Engineer in the Defense industry
+- 💻 I'm currently working as a Senior Software Engineer in the Cyber industry

 - 🌱 I’m currently learning algorithmic stock/crypto trading